-- e.
-The term "print instructional materials" means printed textbooks and related printed core materials that are written and published primarily for use in elementary school and secondary school instruction and are required by the (VA Proposed Reg Page 280 follows) Virginia Department of Education or the local educational agency for use by students in the classroom.
-20 USC § 1474(e)(3)(C) - f.
-The term "specialized formats" has the meaning given the term in 17 USC § 121(d)(3), and means Braille, audio, or digital text which is exclusively for use by blind or other persons with disabilities, and with respect to print instructional materials, include large print formats when such materials are distributed exclusively for use by blind or other persons with disabilities.
-20 USC § 1474(e)(3)(D) (VA Proposed Reg Page 281 follows)
+- c.
+The term "competent authority" is defined as follows: (2 USC §135a; 36 CFR 701.6(b)(2)) - (1) In cases of blindness, visual disability or physical limitations: doctors of medicine, doctors of osteopathy, ophthalmologists, optometrists, registered nurses, therapists, professional staff of hospitals, institutions, and public or welfare agencies (e.g., social workers, case workers, counselors, rehabilitation teachers, and superintendents). - (2) In the case of a reading disability from organic dysfunction: doctors of medicine who may consult with colleagues in associated disciplines. - d.
+The term "print instructional materials" means printed textbooks and related printed core materials that are written and published primarily for use in elementary school and secondary school instruction and are required by the Virginia Department of Education or the local educational agency for use by students in the classroom.
+(20 USC §1474(e)(3)(C)) - e.
+The term "specialized formats" has the meaning given the term in 17 USC §121(d)(3), and means Braille, audio, or digital text that is exclusively for use by blind or other persons with disabilities, and with respect to print instructional materials, include large print formats when such materials are distributed exclusively for use by blind or other persons with disabilities.
+(20 USC §1474(e)(3)(D))